Kelvin Leerdam: Seattle Sounders FC

 On 1 July 2017, Leerdam joined American side Seattle Sounders FC preceding his release from Vitesse.

 On 10 November 2019, Leerdam scored the opening goal for Seattle in a 3–1 home win over Toronto FC in the 2019 MLS Cup Final, after his shot was deflected by Toronto defender Justin Morrow.

 Inter Miami

-On 23 March 2021, Leerdam joined fellow Major League Soccer club Inter Miami.
-Following the 2021 season, Leerdam's contract option was declined by Miami.
+On 23 March 2021, Leerdam joined fellow Major League Soccer club Inter Miami CF. Following the 2021 season, Leerdam's contract option was declined by Miami.

 LA Galaxy

 On 6 January 2022, Leerdamn signed with MLS side LA Galaxy on a two-year deal.
+Leerdam was released by LA Galaxy following the 2023 season.

 International career

 Leerdam made his first appearance on international level in the Netherlands U19.
 The Dutch team missed out on a place at the 2009 UEFA European Under-19 Football Championship in Ukraine by the narrowest of margins.
 The Netherlands U19 finished second in the qualifying elite round behind Slovenia U19, with one goal difference.

 Leerdam decided to represent Suriname, the country of his birth, at the senior level.
 He was called up to the Suriname national team for the first time in November 2019.
 He made his debut on 24 March 2021 in a World Cup qualifier against the Cayman Islands.
 On 25 June 2021 Leerdam was called up to the Suriname squad for the 2021 CONCACAF Gold Cup.